realjake/Automated-DCF/README.md

     This tool is designed to calculate the perceived value of a company based strictly on quantitative figures.
 </p>

-- Removing Emotions from intrinsic value
+- Removing emotions from intrinsic value
 - Ability to change and identify trends within the data
 - Capitalize on short term polarizing events that misprice quality assets